qBraid/qBraid-Lab/docs/lab/fire_opal.rst

     :alt: Fire Opal
     :target: javascript:void(0);

-Fire Opal is a Python package that applies a complete suite of error suppression techniques to vastly improve the quality of quantum algorithm results, often transforming quantum computer outputs from random to useful.
+`Fire Opal <https://q-ctrl.com/fire-opal>`_ is a Python package offered by Q-CTRL that applies a complete suite of error suppression techniques to vastly improve the quality of quantum algorithm results, often transforming quantum computer outputs from random to useful.
 For an in-depth explanation of Fire Opal's benefits and capabilities, check out the Fire Opal overview.